The Losers (2010 film): Release

-In June 2009, Warner Bros. set a tentative release date of April 9, 2010 for the film.
+In June 2009, Warner Bros. set a tentative release date of April 9, 2010, for the film.

 The release date was then pushed back to June 4, 2010, to avoid going up against Clash of the Titans also from Warner Bros.
 The trailer for the film was released online January 29, 2010, and was shown in theaters with Edge of Darkness.

 An official photo for the film was released online.
 The release date was subsequently moved up to April 23, 2010.

 Reception

 Critical response

-The film received mixed reviews.
-On Rotten Tomatoes, the film has a "Rotten" 48% rating with an average score of 5.20/10, based on 168 reviews.
-The critical consensus reads: "The Losers is loud, fast, and unrelentingly violent – but it's also funny and well-acted, which will make all the difference for some action fans."
-On Metacritic the film has a weighted average score of 44/100 based on reviews from 32 critics.
-Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.
+On Rotten Tomatoes, the film has an approval percentage of 47% based on 167 reviews and a rating of 5.20 out of 10.
+The critics consensus reads: "The Losers is loud, fast, and unrelentingly violent -- but it's also funny and well-acted, which will make all the difference for some action fans."
+On Metacritic, the film has a score of 44 out of 100 based on 32 critic reviews, meaning "Mixed or Average".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Peter Debruge of Variety criticized the film as "the sort of pyro-heavy exercise parodied in Tropic Thunder".
 He noted that casting against type helps make the team more memorable but complained that despite the polished production, the film offers only a hollow "junk-food high".
 John Anderson described the film as a good idea pushed to excess, and with all "the freshness of last week's salad bar".
 Scott Tobias of The A.V.
 Club complained about the lack of "humility or self-deprecation" in the heroes despite their title.
 He noted how the film tries so strenuously to be cool and described the film as nothing more than "style for its own sake".
-Kyle Smith of the New York Post lambasted the film, giving it half a star out of 4.
-He described Zoe Saldana as a "femme banale", saying actors Jeffrey Dean Morgan and Idris Elba deserved better.
-He described the film as one that "tries to do so little, and yet falls so short".

 Phelim O'Neill of The Guardian gave the film 3 stars out of 5.
 He noted similarities to The A-Team and criticized the film for being full of action movie cliches.
 He praised the film for the lighter comedic touches, and described it as "big dumb fun" overall.

 His colleague Philip French of The Observer described the film as being in "A-Team territory" with the action sequences being well enough put together but that "it was all done far better in Walter Hill's Extreme Prejudice".

-Director Quentin Tarantino offered a positive reaction to the film, calling it "dumb fun".
+Director Quentin Tarantino offered a positive reaction to the film, calling it "dumb fun."